 - How safe is the data to hacking?

-With a range of sophisticated remote access security camera systems on the market, there are questions to ask around what is capable and what you can control from a remote location.
+Researching remote access security can feel overwhelming considering there is a high number of sophisticated remote access security camera systems on the market.
+Here are some questions to ask around what a camera is capable of when controlled l from a remote location.

 - Do I need to download software to view the cameras?

 You want to make sure that the system you choose is up and running 24/7 (or when it should be).
-To make sure of this, ask the following questions.
+To make sure your system will work consistently, ask the following questions:

 - How are the systems in the field managed?